vruusmann/blog/_posts/2018-07-09-converting_sparkml_pipeline_pmml.md

 The "business logic" of Apache Spark ML transformers and models is version dependent.
 Major releases (eg. `2.<major>`) introduce new algorithms and parameterization schemes, whereas minor versions (eg. `2.<major>.<minor>`) address their stability and optimization issues.

 JPMML-SparkML is versioned after Apache Spark major versions.
 There is an active JPMML-SparkML development branch for every supported Apache Spark major version.
-The "conversion logic" for some transformer or model is implemented in the earliest development branch, and is then merged forward to later development branches (with appropriate modifications).
+The conversion logic for some transformer or model is implemented in the earliest development branch, and then merged forward to later development branches (all while accumulating customizations and changes)

 At the time of writing this (July 2018; updated in January 2019), JPMML-SparkML supports all current Apache Spark 2.X versions: